vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 7

-1 The Mantras (Todtengebräuche, pp. 74, 76) suggest the idea of a barrier between dead and living.
+1 The Mantras (Todtengebrāuche, pp. 74, 76) suggest the idea of a barrier between dead and living.

 * Oldenberg, Rel. des Veda', p.
 578. The rite seems to follow the putting away of the bones in KCS. xxi.
 4. 28; cf. KauŚ.
 Ixix; AGS. iv.
 6. RV. x.
 16. 9 ff, are used.